tomyedwab/yesterday/feat/admin_ui.md

 The user management functionality has been fully implemented with the following features:

 ### Core User Operations
+- **✅ Create User**: Modal-based user creation with username and password validation
 - **✅ Edit User Details**: Modal-based editing with username validation and conflict handling
 - **✅ Change Password**: Secure password update with strength validation (8+ chars, uppercase, lowercase, number)
 - **✅ Delete User**: Confirmation dialog with admin user protection and cascade deletion warnings